 It's never easy decorating an office space.
 Unless you have a theme in mind or are limited in your options, you're going to be spending a lot of time coming up with decorating ideas for your office.
 Someone like a dentist knows that the decor of their office will be filled with dentistry related items or art.
 Like posters of toothbrushes and smiling teeth.
 As well as having walls decorated with pictures of kids without any cavities.
 Someone like that will have no problem coming up with a decor for their office.
-For example, at the Shower Doors of Canada office in Toronto, you will see images of shower enclosures, glass railing staircases and other products they install.
+For example, at the of Diotte Coating and Toronto industrial painting jobs and completed project you will see on display to showcase to pet owners their furry loved ones are safe.

 Other people will have much tougher times.
 Do you own a tech business that offers computer tutorials and have no idea what to do with the office space?
 Well, how about adding a fresh or saltwater aquarium somewhere in the office?
 Not only would an aquarium make an excellent addition to the decor of your office, but it would also serve as a conversation starter.
 Almost like a form of water cooler talk.
 Instead of talking to your fellow co-workers during team building seminars about who got kicked off American Idol last night or the crazy item someone tried to get Dragon's Den to approve, you can discuss the new fresh or saltwater aquarium in the office.

 When it comes to fresh or saltwater aquariums, you have a lot of options to choose from.
 First off, you have to decide how big of an aquarium you want in your Rhinoplasty surgery office.
 You can choose aquariums that range in sizes from 10 to 55 gallons or more.
 Then you can decide if you want a short aquarium or a tall aquarium.
 Then you can pick out the shape of the aquarium.
 You can go standard rectangle or choose one shaped like a hexagon.
 Some fish stores offer some very exotic looking fish tanks.